-To freeze the slideshow, click any thumbnail below.
 All photos courtesy of NASA.

-Owen, Jack And I Were A Happy Crew
+Owen, Jack and I Were a Happy Crew

-Jack Lousma in the center, Owen Garriott on the right and I are in the Skylab Mockup
+Jack Lousma in the center, Owen Garriott on the right and I are in the Skylab mockup

-and experiments abroad Skylab.
+and experiments aboard Skylab.

-Here We Go On The Saturn 1B Rocket
+Here We Go on the Saturn 1B Rocket

 July 28, 1973, and it's a beautiful day for a launch.

-Jack, Owen and I are in that little cone-shaped Command Module on top of the Saturn 1B rocket,
+Jack, Owen and I are in that little cone-shaped command module on top of the Saturn 1B rocket,

 headed up to rendezvous with the orbiting Skylab space station.

-The Skylab 2 crew, Pete Conrad, Joe Kerwin and Paul Weitz had returned a few weeks earlier from their 28-day stay
+The Skylab 2 crew--Pete Conrad, Joe Kerwin and Paul Weitz--had returned a few weeks earlier from their 28-day stay

 and we had learned a lot from them about what our life would be like orbiting 260 miles